brkarcher/brkarcher.github.io/condor.md

 "Like I'm saying, Sam, I can't come down there and get you."

 "I understand, Lieutenant.
-I am not asking you to come get me.
-I am advising to make an assault in order to fulfill the contract, or else evacuate and leave me behind."
+I'm not asking you to come get me.
+I'm advising to make an assault in order to fulfill the contract, or else evacuate and leave me behind."

-"Think past your damn bravado for a second, clanner.
+"Think past your damn bravado for a second, _milite_.
 Just sit tight.
 They need to surface at some point.
 You evade them, or surrender if you need to, and we'll bait them out to attack."

-Sam shook her head in the darkness of this forgotten service corridor, barely more than a duct between two corridors accessible from the uppermost catwalks. "_Neg._ Our enemy is military.
+Sam shook her head in the darkness of this forgotten service corridor, barely more than a duct between two corridors accessible from the uppermost catwalks.
+"Negative.
+Our enemy is military.
 We do not benefit from ceding to them the tactical initiative."

 "But you want to assault them?
 Against battle armor?"

 Sam sighed.
-"Do we not have naval lasers aboard the _Leopard_?
-If I can activate the 'Mech elevator..."
+"Don't we have naval lasers aboard the _King_?
+If I can activate the elevator..."

 "Out of the question."